Bigg Boss 13 New Promo: Salman Khan Shows Surbhi Jyoti And Karan Wahi That He Is The Ringmaster

 In the Bigg Boss 13 promo, a miffed Surbhi Jyoti is seen hitting Karan Wahi much to Salman's absolute delight.
 The Race 3 star is also seen teasing Karan by speaking in pure Hindi.
 The promo suggests that the Bollywood hunk is going to be the 'ringmaster' this time around, controlling the contestants at every possible instance.
 All in all, Bigg Boss 13 has the potential to be a fun-filled experience for all concerned.

 Interestingly, the makers had earlier released a promo featuring Salman as a station master, who takes the fans on a journey while explaining the rules of Bigg Boss 13.
-As such, the buzz is the latest season of this popularity reality show is going to be something quite hatke.
+As such, the buzz is the latest season of this popular reality show is going to be something quite hatke.

 In case, you did not know, Bigg Boss 12 failed to click with the 'aam janta' due to the involvement of commoners.
 This makes Bigg Boss 13, featuring only celebrities, a crucial affair for all concerned.
 In fact, some feel, its fate might decide the future of the popular show.